cthing/versionparser/README.md

 - Log in
 - Use the `Staging Upload` to upload the generated artifact bundle `versionparser-bundle-<version>.jar`
 - Click on `Staging Repositories`
-- Once it is enalbed, press `Release` to release the artifacts to Maven Central
+- Once it is enabled, press `Release` to release the artifacts to Maven Central
 - Log out
 - Wait for the new release to be available on Maven Central
 - In a browser, go to the project on GitHub